Electrical Engineering

 Listing of approved breadth courses

-Our curriculum quantifies the design content of each EE course based on “design credit”.
+Our curriculum quantifies the design content of each ECE course based on “design credit”.
 Design credits represent our Department’s internal accounting method of assuring that design is woven throughout the curriculum.
 The amount of design credit is assigned by the faculty course coordinator for the course.
-For example, EE 496 Capstone Design Project is entirely dedicated to design content, so it has 3 design credits of its 3 credit hours.
-Another example is EE 361 Digital Systems and Computer Design, which has a moderate amount of design; it has 1 design credit of its 3 credit hours.
+For example, ECE 496 Capstone Design Project is entirely dedicated to design content, so it has 3 design credits of its 3 credit hours.
+Another example is ECE 361 Digital Systems and Computer Design, which has a moderate amount of design; it has 1 design credit of its 3 credit hours.
 Our program requires that students accumulate a minimum of 14 design credits to graduate so that they have sufficient design experience.
 Courses with 1 or more design credits are designated as having significant design component in Table 5-1.
-Tables 5-3 and 5-4 list the design credits associated with each EE course.
+Tables 5-3 and 5-4 list the design credits associated with each ECE course.

 Further information on x96 Projects.